mikelytaev/n-wise/0000-n-wise.md

 * `did` - required attribute, user's DID;
 * `didDoc` - required attribute, user's DID Document.

-`AddParticipantTx` transaction MUST be signed by invitation private key  (`invitationPrivateKeyBase58`), received with `Invitation` message.
+`AddParticipantTx` transaction MUST be signed by the invitation private key  (`invitationPrivateKeyBase58`), received in `Invitation` message.
 As committing the `AddParticipantTx` transaction, the corresponding invitation key pair is considered deactivated (other invitations cannot be signed by it).

 The transaction executor MUST verify if the invitation key was indeed previously added.
 Execution of the transaction entails the addition of a new party to n-wise.